Joseph Lombardo

 Joseph Patrick Lombardo (born Giuseppe Lombardi; January 1, 1929 – October 19, 2019), also known as "Joey the Clown", was an American mobster and a high-ranking member of the Chicago Outfit crime organization.
-He was alleged to be the Consigliere of the Outfit.
+He was the Consigliere of the Outfit.

 Early life

 Lombardo was born on January 1, 1929, in Chicago, one of 11 children to Italian immigrants from Bari, Mike Lombardi, a butcher, and Carmela Lombardi.
 Lombardo, a high school dropout, at some point changed the final letter of his last name.
 He joined the Outfit in the 1950s.

 Early career

 Lombardo began his Outfit career as a jewel thief and as a juice loan collector.
 In 1963, Lombardo was arrested and charged with kidnapping and loan sharking, but was acquitted after a factory worker who had owed $2,000 and who was behind on his payments could not positively identify Lombardo.
 The acquittal was Lombardo's 11th in 11 arrests.
 Lombardo, who by the late 1960s was referred to as an "up-and-comer" in the Chicago Outfit along with Angelo J. LaPietra (known as "The Hook"), would take over the Outfit's operations in Las Vegas in 1971.